jclarktennis/jclarktennis.github.io/_posts/2019-08-23-Computer-Build.markdown

 Video Card: **EVGA GeForce RTX 2080**
 - I spent a lot of time deciding what graphics card to get.
-At one point, I was considering getting the RTX 2080 Ti, which is nearly twice as expensive.
+At one point, I was considering getting the RTX 2080 Ti, which is nearly twice as expensive as this one.
 	Looking back on it, I am very happy with the card I settled on, as I basically don't see how it could perform better than it does, but I'll disucss that in more detail in a later section.
 Anyway, this was the part of the build where